alonsocanov/Camera_Scanner/README.md

 ## Run code

-First activate the virtual environment if you use one, make sure that you have required libraries and run one of the the folowing commands:
+First activate the virtual environment if you use one, make sure that you have required libraries and run one of the the following commands:

 1) Using the webcam
 ```bash